Corey Davis Player Prop Bets for NFL Week 7 | New York vs. New England 10/24/2021

 Matchup vs. New England

-- Davis is averaging 49 receiving yards per game in four career matchups against the Patriots, 49.0 more than his receiving yards prop bet over/under for Sunday's game (0.0).
+- Davis has averaged 49 receiving yards per game in his four career matchups against the Patriots, 4.5 fewer than his over/under for Sunday's game.

-- Davis, in four matchups, had a touchdown catch twice.
-And he had multiple TDs in one of those two games.
+- In four matchups with the Patriots, Davis has had a TD catch, including multiple scores in one game.

-- The Patriots have the NFL's 16th-ranked pass defense this season, giving up 261.0 yards per game through the air.
+- The Patriots have the NFL's 16th-ranked pass defense this season, allowing 261.0 yards per game through the air.

-- At 1.5 passing TDs allowed per game, the Patriots defense is ranked ninth in the NFL.
+- The Patriots have given up nine passing TDs this season (1.5 per game), ranking them ninth among NFL defenses.

 Recent Performances

-- Against the Falcons in Week 5, Davis was targeted seven times and totaled 45 yards on four receptions.
+- In his Week 5 matchup with the Falcons, Davis caught four passes for 45 yards while being targeted seven times.

-- Davis' over his last three games stat line reveals 13 catches for 197 yards and one touchdown.
-He put up 65.7 yards per game, and was targeted 24 times.
+- Over his last three outings, Davis has 13 receptions (24 targets) for 197 yards and one touchdown, averaging 65.7 yards per game.

 Davis' New York Teammates